Ebazhanov/linkedin-skill-assessments-quizzes/CONTRIBUTING.md

 ## How can I get on the list of contributors?
 - after your PR is merged, you will be automatically become a contributor and will be appeared in the Readme.md as the contributor.

+## Sponsor this project
+I put a lot of efforts and time into making this repo.
+If my answers helped you in anyway, please consider treating me with a cup of hot coffee (fine the link under 'Sponsor' section)